CurveDocs/curve-docs/docs/registry/admin_controls.md

-The following are methods that may only be called by the owner of the contract.
+The following methods are guarded and may only be called by the **`owner`** of the MetaRegistry.

 ### `add_registry_handler`
 !!! description "`MetaRegistry.add_registry_handler(_registry_handler: address):`"

+    !!!guard "Guarded Method"
+        This function is only callable by the `owner` of the contract.

-    Function to add a registry handler.
+    Function to add a registry handler to the MetaRegistry.

     | Input      | Type   | Description |
     | ----------- | -------| ----|